 Step 4: Provide Alternate Solutions

-Alternatively, you might throw in a suggestion that will help her to work through her task more effectively.
-You could for instance tell her about your experience working through something similar, and then provide her with several guidelines that will help her out.
+Alternatively, you might throw in a suggestion that will help her to work on her task more effectively.
+You could, for instance, tell her about your experience working through something similar, and then provide her with several guidelines that will help her out.

 Another possibility is to provide Sarah with some helpful resources or tools that could be of value.

 The fact that you are going the extra length to help her out in this way shows her that you care.
 As a result, she won’t feel as dejected as she typically would if you just said NO and walked away from the situation.

 There are however some words of caution here.
 A little guidance on your part doesn’t mean that you are committing to help her out.
 However, small decisions such as this can lead to bigger decisions and commitments down the line, and before you know it you have fully committed to supporting her.
 Be very careful to ensure that you stand firm on your boundaries, as this is the easiest way for people to take advantage of you.

 Step 5: Stand Firm and Protect Your Boundaries